JohanWindahl/Parallel-Programming/README.md

 ### **Assignment 2 - Threads and Locks:** ###

-	HowTo: Navigate to wished Exercise and type ”make” to compile the program.
-When the program is compiled, type ./main -h to get information about how to run the program.
+	To compile: Navigate to wished Exercise and type ”make” to compile the program.
+	When the program is compiled, type ./main -h to get information about how to run each program.

 **2.1** - Numerical Integration